proffalken/botonabudget/docs/index.md

 I'm a stickler for standardising things to try and make things easier, so I'll be doing my best to follow these approaches and standards:

 * [OpenTelemetry (OTEL)](https://opentelemetry.io) - OTEL is rapidly becoming the industry standard for logs, metrics, traces, and profiling web applications, so I'm going to apply it to robotics as well!
-* [The Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) - Often summarised as "Do one thing and do it well", I'll be making the AGV as modular as possible so I can upgrade in future.
+* [The Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) - Often summarised as "Do one thing and do it well", I'll be making the AMR as modular as possible so I can upgrade in future.
 Using ROS2 as the control platform will make this a lot easier as I'll be able to upgrade modules to more powerful hardware in future whilst retaining message compatibility and avoiding a rewrite of the entire framework.